 I've tried a lot of chocolate cakes in my time, and baked a few myself, but I knew, the instant I tasted it at Starlite one evening last fall, that this one was The One.
 It was dark, dense, moist, not too sweet, and absolutely huge - with nice thick layers about one and a half inches tall.
 I liked it so much that I asked our server for the recipe and wrote my email address on a slip of paper for him to give to the chef.
-It didn't arrive right away, and I kept remembering and then forgetting to do anything about it, but then lo and behold - about two months later the recipe appeared in my inbox.
+I'd almost forgotten about it when lo and behold - about two months later the recipe appeared in my inbox.

 This is pretty rare for me, settling on one recipe I could use for the rest of my life.
 Aside from my go-to roast chicken I seldom make anything the same way twice.
 This cake just really does it for me though.
 Not only is it perfect in terms of its flavor, moistness and size - it's one of the simplest recipes I've seen and very nearly foolproof.
 It also stores well (I froze mine for a week) and it's so moist that I can't imagine it would ever dry out.